-The current study used 7 years of police-recorded crash data obtained from the State of Idaho (2007 to 2013).
-Each year was filtered to represent heavy-vehicle crashes and then combined with traffic data from the Idaho Department of Transportation utilizing segment codes and milepost markers that were present in both data sets.
-The segment codes and milepost numbers of the location of the crash were used to determine the intermediate segments within the milepost intervals in the traffic data; these segments are used for the modeling process.
-Using the complete data set consisting of exposure variables-roadway geometrics, traffic control devices, number of lanes, and so forth-and traffic volumes, several indicator variables were created to identify specific exposure conditions and traffic volumes that affect crash rates by road classification in Idaho.
-The final data set for principal arterials, major collectors, and Interstates had 1,560, 1,010, and 1,588 heavy-vehicle crashes, respectively.
-Table 1 displays the response variable and indicators found to be significant throughout the modeling process.
+The current study uses 7 years of police-recorded crash data obtained from the state of Idaho (2007 to 2013).
+Each year was filtered to represent heavy vehicle crashes, then combined with traffic data from IDT utilizing segment codes and milepost markers that were present in both datasets.
+The segment codes and milepost numbers of the location of the crash were used to determine the intermediate segments within the milepost intervals in the traffic data-these segments are used for the modeling process.
+Using the complete dataset consisting of exposure variables (i.e., roadway geometrics, traffic control devices, number of lanes, etc.) and traffic volumes, several indicator variables were created to identify specific exposure conditions and traffic volumes that impact crash rates by road classification in Idaho.
+The final dataset for principal arterials, major collectors, and interstates had 1,560, 1,010, and 1,588 heavy vehicle crashes, respectively.
+(TABLE) displays the response variable and indicators found to be significant throughout the modeling process.